Unit tests do not build with CMake and out of source build

 The unit tests should make use of the headers from the source folder instead of an installed version (which is currently not installed on my computer, hence it fails).
 Or is there any good reason why this is not the case?
 Other wise I could easily generate a patch for this.

-#1 Updated by Andreas Huggel almost 7 years ago
+#1 Updated by Andreas Huggel about 7 years ago

 It's important that the samples are built against the installed exiv2.
 That's part of the test.
 That way it tests pkgconfig and some other obscure issues.
 Last time I looked, I didn't quite see how to best do this with cmake, so if you can, yes, a patch would be most welcome.